 Minnesota Guitar Academy is a local, family owned music school specializing in music lessons for kids.
 Our mission is to inspire and cultivate student achievement through standardized music education.
-As a result, all of our programs adhere to the standards set by the Minnesota Music Teachers Association.
+As a result, our guitar programs adhere to the standards set by the Minnesota Music Teachers Association.
 What’s more, we are the Twin Cities’ exclusive provider of The Childbloom Guitar Program™ — the nation’s leading guitar lesson program for kids.
 In addition to providing high-quality music lessons, we stock a variety of guitars, instrumental accessories, and sheet music.
-We currently serve the communities of Blaine, Circle Pines, Shoreview, Arden Hills, Coon Rapids, Lino Lakes, Mounds View, Spring Lake Park, Andover, St. Francis, Anoka, Hugo, and Ham Lake.
+We currently serve the communities of Andover, Anoka, Arden Hills, Blaine, Centerville, Circle Pines, Coon Rapids, Fridley, Ham Lake, Hugo, Lexington, Lino Lakes, Mounds View, New Brighton, Plymouth, Shoreview, Spring Lake Park, and St. Francis.

 Give us a call at (763) 432-9713 to see if we are the right music school for you.

 10 Benefits of Becoming a MNGA Student:

 Research shows students who receive regular, sustained music instruction enjoy higher IQ’s, higher test scores, and more academic success.
 If you are looking for ways to help boost your child’s school performance, weekly music lessons offer proven, time-tested results.

 At Minnesota Guitar Academy, students learn to set and achieve goals; to face challenges; and to become self-guided learners.
 Though our short term efforts are focused on musical development, our students receive lasting, non-musical benefits that help them become successful in life.
 To learn how one of our programs can help your child discover their potential, call us at (763) 432-9713.

 3) Most qualified teaching faculty